 '''

-$ lhs2TeX --poly HelloWorld.lhs > HelloWorld.tex
+$ lhs2TeX -o HelloWorld.tex HelloWorld.lhs

 $ pdflatex HelloWorld.tex

 '''

 then the resulting PDF file will look similar to

 ''' This is the famous "Hello world" example, written in Haskell:

 main :: IO ()

 main = putStrLn "Hello, world!" '''

 The behaviour of lhs2TeX is highly customizable.
 For example, the argument --poly in the call above specifies one of several different styles.
 Depending on the selected style, lhs2TeX can perform quite different tasks.
 Here is a brief overview: